Yarn Loop level guide

 - Open blue and orange-red on the striped border first, especially the right wall and the lower horizontal bands.

-- Bring in green for the leaves and stem after the lower border has opened, then add brown for the center once it has exposed edges.
+- Bring in green for the leaves and stem only after the lower border has opened, then add brown for the center once it has exposed edges.

 Common Mistakes to Avoid